 To some extent, finding a teacher will depend on what instrument you choose.

-It’s perfectly possible to learn to play without professional help, but the added benefit of having a teacher correct basic mistakes you might not know you’re making is invaluable.
+It’s perfectly possible to learn to play without professional help, but the added benefit of having a teacher who corrects basic mistakes you might not know you’re making is invaluable.

 It’s also worth considering that, for many people, the forced timetable for practice that lessons provide can be as valuable as the lessons themselves.
 After all, the first question at every session will be "how did you get on with your practice this week?"